 As I was number 5 of 6, my father was in his early 40’s when I was born.
 I have only one dim memory of watching him play outfield at an evening softball game in St. Mary’s Park.
 But, like my older sisters, I would have rather caught fireflies!
 Perhaps due to his increased work, church, and community responsibilities, he had choices to make.
 Although Daddy exchanged his cleats for league bowling shoes, he remained a huge fan.

 I, too, remember baseball games on the radio, but especially the TV broadcasts.
-Daddy could see the black and white TV picture in the living room when the Cards were playing by strategically sitting at the end of the kitchen table.
+During meals, Daddy could watch the Cards on the black and white TV in the living room by strategically sitting at the end of the kitchen table.
 Daddy also found TV ballgames quite relaxing, as he could be frequently discovered napping in his recliner on weekends with a game droning in the background.

 In the early 60’s, about the time St. Louis called up a young Bob Gibson from the minors and Stan the Man was retiring, my sister Jan met a young man named Jim at, of course, a ball game in a nearby town.
 Jim was his high school team’s star hitter, and even had several major league scouts interested in his abilities.
 But, love won out, and Jim pursued Jan instead of pursuing professional baseball—and Daddy caught a baseball-playing fishing buddy.
 Courtesy of sister Carol and hubby Kyle, the first grandchildren began making their appearances.
 In fact, when the Cardinals ended their 18 year drought and won another World Series in 1964 (behind the pitching of the aforementioned Bob Gibson), Daddy and Momma had been blessed with four grandkids—THREE of which were boys—keeping Daddy’s hope alive that his footsteps would still be followed onto the baseball diamond!